-It is pretty safe to say that colo is in a state of flux, with increasing competition from cloud alternatives.
+It is pretty safe to say that colocation is in a state of flux, with increasing competition from cloud alternatives.
 However, a great many clients and data center operators seem to be settling into a more intermediate-term hybrid IT reality.

-Is Colo No Longer Viable?
+Is Colocation No Longer Viable?

-“With everyone thinking cloud… is colo dead?”
+“With everyone thinking cloud… is colocation dead?”

 Why do I think the person who submitted this question works for a company that only sells cloud services?